 - Capitalism is based on the Principle of Individual Rights, whereas Communism is based on the Principle of Community Rights.

 - There is a democratic system of government in capitalism.
-As against this, totalitarian government system exists in socialism.
-Totalitarian is a form of government in which government owns and controls almost everything.
+As against this, a totalitarian government system exists in socialism.
+Totalitarianism is a form of government in which government owns and controls almost everything.

 - In capitalism, every individual has to work for himself to create wealth.
 As opposed to this, in communism wealth is distributed as per needs and ability.